-The original Noorilim Run was 44,000 acres.
-By the time the mansion was commissioned by William Irving Winter in 1879 this was reduced to just over 2000 acres adjoining both sides of the Goulburn river.
+The original Noorilim Run was included over 44,000 acres of leasehold land controlled by Frederick Manton.
+By the time the mansion was commissioned by William Irving Winter in 1879 this was reduced to just about 2400 acres of pre-emptive right land and freehold land adjoining both sides of the Goulburn river.
 The estate, including the mansion, has had 11 owners over its long history and has been used as a sheep and cattle station, thoroughbred horse stud, private residence and more recently as a vineyard.
-The property was purchased by the Menzies family in 1998 and improved with a combined 65 acres of Merlot, Cabernet, Shiraz, Viognier and Chardonnay.

 The Italianate mansion was constructed in the Victorian Italianate style with attendant tower, a dominant external feature, similar to other impressive buildings of the period including the Victorian Houses of Parliament and Werribee Park.
-It is perhaps the finest work of architect, James Gall, who also designed Mintaro at Monegeeta and Frognall at Cantebury.
+It is perhaps the finest work of architect, James Gall, who also designed Mintaro at Monegeeta and Frognall at Canterbury, both in Victoria.

-Situated within the Goulburn/ Murray river system, the region is home to a number of great Victorian vineyards, historic buildings and restaurants.
+Situated within the Goulburn/ Murray river system, the region is home to a number of great Victorian vineyards (Tahbilk Wines, Mitchelton Wines, Fowles Wines, Wines by Sam, and Murchison Wines) historic buildings and restaurants.
 A lively community has built the area into a must visit destination for wine-lovers and tourists seeking the best that Central Victoria has to offer.
 The region is a short trip north of Melbourne along the Hume and Goulburn Valley Highways.